HazyResearch/deepdive/examples/spouse/README.md

 Next, DeepDive will store all data- input, intermediate, output, etc- in a relational database;
 currently, Postgres, Greenplum, and MySQL are supported, however Greenplum or Postgres are strongly recommended.
-To set the location of this database, we need to define a `db.url` file, e.g.:
+To set the location of this database, we need to configure a URL in the `db.url` file, e.g.:
 ```bash
 echo "[postgresql|greenplum]://[USER]@[HOST]:[PORT]/deepdive_spouse" > db.url
 ```